-- control (add, edit, remove) available for the following client types and operations.
-(Policy dependent- where available in a deployed end-user client, it is limited to viewing only) - administrator client version - administrator's deployment distribution package (only the administrator can define machine trust) (All deployed trusted servers are of this type.) - Trusted Server definitions for current users (private profile) - used for server validation for the following connection types: - user connections (private profile) trust is based on the union of the two trusted server lists. - acceptance (and storage) of a received-via-provisioning user (tunnel) PAC is based on the union of the two trusted server lists. - o control (add, edit, remove) available for the following client types and operations. - administrator client version - configurable end-user client version (Policy dependent where enabled)
+control (add, edit, remove) available for the following client types and operations.
+(Policy dependent- where available in a deployed end-user client, it is limited to viewing only)

+- administrator client version - administrator's deployment utility (only the administrator can define machine trust) - Trusted Server definitions for current users (private profile) - o used for server validation for the following connection types: - user connections (private profile) trust is based on the union of the two trusted server lists. - acceptance (and storage) of a received-via-provisioning user (tunnel) PAC is based on the union of the two trusted server lists. - o control (add, edit, remove) available for the following client types and operations. - administrator client version - configurable end-user client version (Policy dependent where enabled)